Publications on Contract Architecture and Languages

 Guido Governatori and Antonino Rotolo.

-Representing Contracts Using RuleML.
+Modelling Contracts Using RuleML.
 In Thomas Gordon, editor, Legal Knowledge and Information Systems pages 141-150.
 Frontieres in Artificial Intelligence and Applications 120.
 IOS Press, Amsterdam, 2004.

 Abstract: This paper presents an approach for the specification and implementation of e-contracts for Web monitoring.
 This is done in the setting of RuleML.
 We argue that monitoring contract execution requires also a logical account of deontic concepts and of violations.
 Accordingly, RuleML is extended to cover these aspects.